Spark-Based Anomaly Detection: the Case of Port and Net Scan: State of the Art

 \section{State of the Art}

-Anomalies of Network and Port Scan are treated for several years in different research fields in scientific literature.
-Generally, they are examined considering that a source of a activity scanning shows a very high number of outgoing connection.\cite{5455789}\\ This hypothesis has been also made by \textit{Zhao et al.} \cite{1705616}, who present a new algorithm that provides accurate and efficient solutions to the problem of scan detection.
-To cope with high connection speeds (10-40 Gb), this algorithm samples the flows based on standard hash and sampled traffic is further filtered by a data streaming module.
-The latter makes it possible to obtain a much higher sampling rate and a better precision than the one achievable with hash-based flow sampling.
-The main goal of such method is the same as the one proposed in this work, but, unlike the latter, it also includes the sampling of flows to obtain a reduction of dataset.
-To overcome this problem, the approach proposed in this work is based on the processing of the entire traffic through specific frameworks, such as Apache Spark.\\ \textit{Kim et al.} \cite{1317747} describe a scanning activity in terms of traffic models.
-Particularly, like in this work, the traffic is analyzed at flow-level, but the scanning anomalies are detected by examination of changes in network traffic models.\\ \textit{Chan et al.} \cite{adfinald26:online} propose two machine learning methods, useful for the constructing models for detecting network anomalies detection starting from a past behavior.
-In addition, the approach described by \textit{Wagner et al.} \cite{1566205} is based on probabilistic measurement of entropy that is used to indicate regularity in traffic of network flows.\\ Unlike this work, in which the anomalies detection is based on heuristics, traffic models used in the three last works are more sensitive to changes in the type of traffic and network in which such detection is made.
-Finally, Mawilab team proposed a system to detect attacks or anomalous events, using a combination of four detectors based on different theoretical backgrounds to identify anomalous, suspicious, or benign traffic~\ref{sec:data}.
+Scientific literature has been focusing on network and port scan for several years.
+Generally, these anomalies are examined considering that a source of scanning activity shows a very high number of outgoing connections~\cite{5455789}. \textit{Zhao et al.}~\cite{1705616} also proposed an approach based on this consideration To cope with high connection speeds (10-40 Gb/s), they proposed a standard hash-based flow sampling algorithm. \textit{Dainotti et al.}~\cite{dainotti2006} used wavelet to detect network anomalies and to precisely locate their position inside the traffic, while \textit{Balram et al.}~\cite{balram2008} proposed a technique based on packet count through neural networks. \textit{Sridharan et al.}~\cite{sridharan2006} compared the performance of Snort and Bro on backbone traffic and propose a new approach based on sequential hypothesis testing that achieves higher performance than existing ones. \textit{Kim et al.}~\cite{1317747} described a scanning activity in terms of traffic models.
+Traffic is analyzed at flow-level, but the scanning anomalies are detected by analysis of variations in network traffic models. \textit{Chan et al.}~\cite{adfinald26:online} proposed two machine learning methods, useful for the constructing of models detecting network anomalies starting from past behavior.
+The approach described by \textit{Wagner et al.}~\cite{1566205} is based on probabilistic measurement of entropy, used to indicate regularity in traffic of network flows.
+Traffic models used in the three last works can be sensitive to changes in the type of traffic and network.
+Threshold-based approaches have been widely and successfully used in the literature~\cite{1317747w}.
+In this work, we want to update these approaches to the current transmission rates and network technologies, and without linking the analysis to a specific point of the network.